Organizing 101: Pictures, Negatives, Digital Pictures

 Using a digital camera has its pros and cons.
 Even though technology usually makes things easier for us, there are always hurdles to jump.
 For my clients, it’s keeping up with all the pictures stored on their cameras and computer.
 What’s most likely to occur after taking tons of great vacation and family photos all summer or throughout the holiday season?
 The pictures will never leave the camera’s memory card or computer hard drive and most printed photos end up in card board boxes, show boxes, or in random piles in a plastic tub under a bed.
 Here are some organizing tips to point you towards a picture perfect plan:

-- Download your pictures off your camera on a monthly basis.
+- Download your pictures off your camera on a monthly basis or turn on the cloud backup feature .
 Schedule in your calendar one day a month (like every 1st or 30th) to sync the camera with the computer and clear off the camera memory stick.

 - Then schedule another day of the month to sort the pictures into labeled folders in your computer.
 That way you’ll be able to reference back specific birthday parties, vacations, holidays.